deislabs/bindle/docs/signing-spec.md

 *Creator and Host:* A similar pairing can be done between the creator role and the host role.
 In this case, comparing between the host and creator rolls identifies any case where the package was compromised during or after upload to the server.

-*Creator and Verifier:* This pairing is a step beyond the "Authoritative Integrity" section above, as it requires that both a creator and a verifier can be verified.
-In other words, for a bindle to be verified, the creator has to certify that they created it, and the verifier has to certify that the bindle has been audited.
+*Creator and approver:* This pairing is a step beyond the "Authoritative Integrity" section above, as it requires that both a creator and a approver can be verified.
+In other words, for a bindle to be verified, the creator has to certify that they created it, and the approver has to certify that the bindle has been audited.

-From here, we could extrapolate to various other combinatorics (e.g. signer, host, and verifier must all have verified signatures).
+From here, we could extrapolate to various other combinatorics (e.g. signer, host, and approver must all have verified signatures).
 But the core idea remains: a conjunction of verifications provides more security than a disjunction.

 ## Strategy 4: Greedy Verification